linz/basemaps/packages/geo/README.md

 # @basemaps/geo

-Utility functions to work with projections, Quadkeys and Projections.
+Utility functions to work with QuadKeys, Tiles and Projections.

 ## Bounds and intersections